-Dietes belongs to the iris family.
-Genus plants are rhizomatous evergreen perennials that generally resemble beardless iris.
-Dietes iridioides comes from eastern and southern Africa, and is often commonly called African iris.
-It generally grows 2-4’ tall.
+Dietes iridioides, commonly called African iris, comes from eastern and southern Africa.
+It is a rhizomatous evergreen perennials that generally resemble beardless iris and grows 2-4’ tall.
 It produces fan-shaped clumps of iris-like, narrow, sword-shaped, basal, evergreen leaves.
 Flowers appear on branched stalks.
 In frost-free areas, plants bloom spring to fall and intermittently throughout winter.
 Flowers last one day, but are quickly replaced.
 Each flower (to 3” wide) is white with yellow and blue markings.
 Each flower stalk carries a large supply of buds.
 Flowering occurs in bloom bursts that often occur at 2 week intervals, hence the sometimes used common name of fortnight lily (though it is not a lily).
 Fruit is an obovoid capsule.
 In the iris family, Iris is native to temperate regions of the Northern Hemisphere and Dietes is native to certain frost-free areas of the Southern Hemisphere (five species from Africa and one species from Lord Howe Island east of Australia).
 At one point, Dietes was considered to be part of the genus Moraea, but the two genuses were separated in large part because Dietes grows from a rhizome and Moraea from a corm.
-Dietes comes from Greek words that mean “with two relatives” in probable reference to the relationship of this plant to Iris and Moraea.
 Dietes iridioides is synonymous with Dietes vegeta and Moraea iridioides.

 No serious insect or disease problems.
 Crown root, root rot and rust may occur.
 Scale and nematodes.